MaterialFusion: High-Quality, Zero-Shot, and Controllable Material Transfer with Diffusion Models: Experiments

 \subsection{User Study}

 To evaluate the effectiveness of our method, we conducted a user study comparing our approach with ZeST, the current state-of-the-art method for material transfer.
 By presenting the results of both our method and ZeST, we asked participants three questions: the first question (Q1) assessed user preferences regarding Overall Preference, the second question (Q2) focused on Material Fidelity, and the third question (Q3) evaluated Detail Preservation of the image results produced by both methods.
-Details of the user study and all questions used can be found in Appendix \ref{appendix:user_study} of the supplement.
+Details of the user study and all questions used can be found in Appendix \ref{appendix:user_study}.

-We conducted the study with a total of 3 respondents, each of whom compared results from our method to those from ZeST across 365 pairs of images.
-In total, this yielded 1,125 responses for each question.
+We conducted a user study with 100 participants, each completing 11 trials.
+In each trial, participants viewed four images: the target object, a reference material, the ZeST transfer result, and our method’s result, yielding 1,125 responses per question.

 The results of the user study are presented in Table \ref{tab:user_study}.
 Each value indicates the percentage of users who preferred our method compared to ZeST.
 According to the respondents, our method produces more realistic images and better preserves the details of the original object compared to ZeST by a wide margin.
-However, the results of the user study indicate that we transferred the material less effectively than ZeST (41\%/59\%).
+However, the results of the user study indicate that we transferred the material less effectively than ZeST.
 There is a very simple and logical explanation for this.
 When using the simplest approach of cutting the material using a mask and pasting it onto the original image, the material transfer appears perfect; however, this method sacrifices any preservation of the original object.
-ZeST lacks control over the material transfer force, which can result in outputs that resemble the simplistic cut-and-paste technique (see Fig.\ref{fig:user_study}).

-Therefore, the outcome of 41\%/59\% is quite commendable, as it reflects a balance between maintaining the integrity of the original object and achieving material transfer.
+ZeST lacks control over the material transfer force, which can result in outputs that resemble the simplistic cut-and-paste technique (see Fig. \ref{fig:user_study}).
+Therefore, the outcome is quite commendable, as it reflects a balance between maintaining the integrity of the original object and achieving material transfer.
 Our method may not have transferred the material as effectively as ZeST, but it provided a more realistic and coherent integration of materials and original details, which is a significant achievement in its own right.